Diverse Perspectives Driving Change

 Women in Engineering Programming Board

-The Women in Engineering Programming Board provides a powerful and inclusive voice for women in engineering in our local, national and global communities by working with individuals, organizations and leaders to create opportunities where women have equal roles in shaping our world.
+The Women in Engineering Programming Board provides an empowering voice for women in engineering in our local communities by creating opportunities where women have equal roles in shaping our world.

 Women in Science and Engineering